jenokarthic/jws/content/about.md

 menu = "main"
 +++

 This is test in the static site.
+Changes